-This year’s Jamhuri Day celebrations will be presided over by President Uhuru Kenyatta at the Nyayo Stadium on 12th December, 2017.
-This will be the first national holiday he will be presiding over after he was sworn in for his second and last term on 28th November, 2017.
+This year’s Jamhuri Day 2018 celebrations will be presided over by President Uhuru Kenyatta at the Nyayo Stadium on 12th December, 2018.

-You can send these SMS messages to your fellow proud countrymen and women as we celebrate our Happy Jamhuri Day Kenya
+You can send these SMS messages to your fellow proud countrymen and women as we celebrate our Happy Jamhuri Day 2018 in Kenya